News & Opportunities

 Posted on: 18 Nov 2025

-Performing Ethnography and Diaspora: Irish Women Migrants and the Lived Archive My practice-led research uses photography, moving image, and archiving to explore the experiences of Irish women migrants in the UK.
-In this piece, I look at both the performance and performativity of ethnography and diaspora from an Irish migrant perspective.
-I use performance in […]
+Performing Ethnography and Diaspora: Irish Women Migrants and the Lived Archive By Aisling Keavey, Thinker-In-Residence.
+My practice-led research uses photography, moving image, and archiving to explore the experiences of Irish women migrants in the UK.
+In this piece, I look at both the performance and performativity of ethnography and diaspora from an Irish migrant perspective. […]

 Read more

-Maria is talking in a workshop space to participants, with Ellen and Ben standing and laughing next to her.
+Maria is talking in a workshop space to participants.

 State of access consultancies – The Good, the Bad and the Ugly